 The days from the second row should be very small to be displayed in one line.
-It is because of cell’s margins.
-To change margins of the cells, do the following:
+It is because of the cell's margins.
+To change the margins of the cells, do the following:

 6.1.
 Select cells for which you will change margins:

 6.2.
 Right-click on the selection and choose Format Shape... in the popup menu:

 6.3.
 On the Format Shape pane, on the Text Options tab, in the Textbox group, in the Text Box section, change margins (for example to 0):